 When going on an overseas holiday, one of the most important things you need to check is if your passport will be valid for your travel dates and if not, make sure it is renewed in good time for your trip.

-If you're a British passport holder, you can check the passport rules for the country you are travelling to at the Foreign, Commonwealth & Development Office’s website.
-Passport validity information will be in the entry requirements for the country you're visiting.
+If you’re a British passport holder, you can check your passport will be valid for your travel dates by going to the Foreign, Commonwealth & Development Office’s website, selecting the country you are visiting, heading to the entry requirements section and looking for the ‘passport validity’ information.’

 If you're not a British passport holder you should check with the embassy of the country you're travelling to.

-With the UK no longer a Member of the European Union (EU), there are now different requirements for British passport holders when travelling to countries in the European Union, as well as Switzerland, Norway, Iceland or Liechtenstein:
+With the UK no longer a Member of the European Union (EU), the following requirements now apply to British passport holders when travelling to countries in the EU (except Ireland), as well as Switzerland, Norway, Iceland, Liechtenstein, Andorra, Monaco, San Marino or Vatican City.

 If you’re travelling to Ireland, you can continue to use your passport as long as it’s valid for the length of your stay.

-Her Majesty's Passport Office (HMPO) is currently advising that it may take up to 10 weeks for applications to be processed when applying from the UK, so make sure you apply in good time.
-You can apply online today by clicking here.
+His Majesty's Passport Office (HMPO) is advising that when applying from the UK, you should get your new passport within three weeks of them receiving your documents, unless further information is needed.
+Always make sure you apply in good time, you can apply online today by clicking here.

 When renewing your passport you’ll need a photograph and your old passport, you’ll also need to check the counter signatory criteria to see if you need to confirm your identity.